 You could also reach out to landlords, developers and residential complexes offering to provide your services at a discount.
 Once you’ve delivered great work in your first few jobs, you can bump up your rates.
 With any luck, you’ll soon be kicking back in the office counting your cash while your employees do the heavy lifting.

 6. Grocery Store

 Small town folk need to eat too!
 That’s one reason supermarkets continued to thrive during pandemic lockdowns, growing to more than $750 billion in 2022.
 If you’re looking to start a grocery store, you’re not alone.
 Competition is stiff in this industry, although you can still corner a share of the market if you’re innovative and willing to respond to consumer demands.

-Besides registering your business, it’s important to choose a suitable location for your store and decide on your retail format first.
+Besides registering your business, it’s important to choose a suitable location for your store and decide on your retail format first (for example, mini supermarkets have become popular in underserved rural communities).
 Your store can either carry only fresh produce and grocery items, or you can also provide space for a small coffee shop, a pharmacy, or some fuel pumps.

 Whatever retail format you choose, it’s important to provide convenience to consumers.
 You can do this by providing an option to order online for delivery or pick-up, carrying ready-to-eat meals or freshly cut fruits and vegetables, and providing convenient parking.
 Once everything is in place, you can expect to make big profits from your grocery store.

 One thing about rural areas is that there’s always a lot of open space — which makes it perfect for a solar farm.
 If you have access to good funding, you could help fight climate change while also making a living by starting a solar farm.
 Solar farms provide renewable energy, minimize carbon emissions, reduce electricity bills, and are low maintenance.